Dutch East India Company: Dutch slave trade and slavery under the VOC colonial rule

 By the time the settlement was established at the Cape in 1652, the VOC already had a long experience of practicing slavery in the East Indies.
-Jan van Riebeeck concluded within two months of the establishment of the Cape settlement that slave labor would be needed for the hardest and dirtiest work.
+Jan van Riebeeck concluded within two months of the establishment of the Cape settlement that slave labour would be needed for the hardest and dirtiest work.
 Initially, the VOC considered enslaving men from the indigenous Khoikhoi population, but the idea was rejected on the grounds that such a policy would be both costly and dangerous.
-Most Khoikhoi had chosen not to labor for the Dutch because of low wages and harsh conditions.
+Most Khoikhoi had chosen not to labour for the Dutch because of low wages and harsh conditions.
 In the beginning, the settlers traded with the Khoikhoi, but the harsh working conditions and low wages imposed by the Dutch led to a series of wars.
-The European population remained under 200 during the settlement's first five years, and war against neighbors numbering more than 20,000 would have been foolhardy.
+The European population remained under 200 during the settlement's first five years, and war against neighbours numbering more than 20,000 would have been foolhardy.
 Moreover, the Dutch feared that Khoikhoi people, if enslaved, could always escape into the local community, whereas foreigners would find it much more difficult to escape and survive or avoid recapture.

 Between 1652 and 1657, a number of unsuccessful attempts were made to obtain men from the Dutch East Indies and from Mauritius.
 In 1658, however, the VOC landed two shiploads of slaves at the Cape, one containing more than 200 people brought from Dahomey (later Benin), the second with almost 200 people, most of them children, captured from a Portuguese slaver off the coast of Angola.
 Except for a few individuals, these were to be the only slaves ever brought to the Cape from West Africa.
 From 1658 to the end of the company's rule, many more slaves were brought regularly to the Cape in various ways, chiefly by Company-sponsored slaving voyages and slaves brought to the Cape by its return fleets.
 From these sources and by natural growth, the slave population increased from zero in 1652 to about 1,000 by 1700.
 During the 18th century, the slave population increased dramatically to 16,839 by 1795.
-After the slave trade was initiated, all of the slaves imported into the Cape until the British stopped the trade in 1807 were from East Africa, Mozambique, Madagascar, and South and Southeast Asia.
+After the slave trade was initiated, all of the slaves imported into the Cape until Britain passed the Slave Trade Act 1807 were from East Africa, Mozambique, Madagascar, and South and Southeast Asia.
 Large numbers were brought from Ceylon and the Indonesian archipelago.
 Prisoners from other countries in the VOC's empire were also enslaved.
 The slave population, which exceeded that of the European settlers until the first quarter of the nineteenth century, was overwhelmingly male and was thus dependent on constant imports of new slaves to maintain and to augment its size.